manuelbieh/react-book/basics/excursus-es2015+.md

 })();
 ```

 For me personally asynchronous functions with `async` and `await` have been one of the most notable changes in JavaScript in the past few years.
-They facilitate working with asynchronous data greatly especially compared to complex and confusing callbacks.
+They facilitate working with asynchronous data greatly, especially compared to complex and confusing callbacks.
 Even promises, which were already a massive improvement over callbacks, look almost complex compared to `async` / `await`.

 ## Import syntax and JavaScript modules